North American River Otter

 Otters are at the status of least concern on the IUCN Red List.
 Specific threats include predation, pollution, and cars.

 Do not throw any kind of trash, fertilizers, or poisons into any body of water.
 This kind of pollution could deplete the food supply for the otters.
 Otters are what we call an “indicator species.”
 This means that if there is evidence of otters living in a body of water then that body of water is likely very healthy and clean.
 If there is no evidence of otters in a body of water it could mean that the body of water has been polluted or is unhealthy.

 Junior League of Birmingham – Hugh Kaul Children’s Zoo Alabama Wilds Trail

-The Birmingham Zoo North American river otters are Slim, 3 year old male weighing in at 8.0kg (17.5 lbs), and Lenora, 12 year old female weighing in at 7.3kg (16 lbs.).
+The Birmingham Zoo North American river otters are Slim, a male weighing in at 8.0kg (17.5 lbs), and Lenora, a female weighing in at 7.3kg (16 lbs.).

 Most researchers specifically focusing on otters rarely actually see any wild otters.
 Otters are very secretive and shy and would rather run away than attack.
 Because they are almost always very close to a body of water, if they hear a human they can jump into the water quickly and make a fast getaway.
 Instead of actually trying to spot an otter, researchers look for what they call “latrine sights.”
 Otters will always go back to the same few spots in their home range to defecate; this is what is known as a latrine sights.
 Even the otters at the zoo have chosen their own latrine sights.
 Researchers also rely on game cams that they set up to catch pictures and videos of otters in the night.
 The torpedo shaped body the otter has allows it to cut through the water in a smooth and fast manner.
 The otter can close its ears and nostrils when diving.
 A group of otters is called a “romp” of otters.